 - a.
-Dean's Award, Faculty Award, and Jurisprudence Award for Academic Excellence - i.
+Dean's Award, Faculty Award, and Jurisprudence Award for Academic Excellence65 - i.
 The Dean's Award for Academic Excellence is awarded to the student with the highest grade in a class of at least 15 students. - The Faculty Award for Academic Excellence is awarded to the student with the second-highest grade in a class of at least 40 students.
 In the event that more than one student earns the Dean's Award, no Faculty Award will be conferred. - iii.
 The Jurisprudence Award for Academic Excellence is awarded to the student with the highest grade in a seminar enrolling at least 8 students.
 Students enrolled in a colloquium, practicum, or similar curricular offering are eligible for these awards. - b.
-Graduation with Honors - i.
-In recognition of superior scholarship, the J.D. degree may be granted with special honors as follows: - (a) With Highest Distinction: cumulative weighted average of 3.9 or more; - (b) With High Distinction: top 12.5% of the graduating class; - (c) With Distinction: top 37.5% of graduating class. - ii.
+Graduation with Honors66 - i.
+In recognition of superior scholarship, the J.D. degree may be granted with special honors as follows:

+(a) With Highest Distinction: cumulative weighted average of 3.90 or more;

+- (b) With High Distinction: top 12.5% of the graduating class; - (c) With Distinction: top 37.5% of graduating class. - ii.
 Eligibility for special honors is based on final GPA. - iii.
-The following system of ranking students by their grade point average shall be in effect: - (a) The top ten percent in each class may be informed of their exact rank;
+The following system of ranking students by their grade point average shall be in effect:

-&lt;sup>58 2016-17 Student Handbook.
-Amended January 25, 2018.
+64 2016-17 Student Handbook.
+Amended January 25, 2018; April 30, 2020.